Located in the very heart of Retford, award-winning Kings' Park is often described as the 'Jewel in the Crown’ of the Council’s green spaces.

 Multi-Use Performance Area

-In August this year we officially celebrated the opening of our new multi-use Performance Area.
+In August 2023 we officially celebrated the opening of our new multi-use Performance Area.

 The Retford Civic Society successfully applied for a £20k grant from Nottinghamshire County Council's Supporting Local Communities towards the costs of building the canopy.